-Making the most of our close proximity to Italy, this is a favourite day out visiting a couple of lesser known places just across the border in Liguria.
+Making the most of our close proximity to Italy, this is a favourite day out visiting a couple of lesser known places just across the border in Liguria for wine tasting and lunch.

 So you’re off to Italy for the day!
 First on the itinerary is a visit to a small beautiful wine producer, Terre Bianche, high above the village of Dolceacqua, described by local expert wine suppliers VSF as “probably Liguria’s best producer”.
 We like to go for a little wine tasting so we aim to arrive late morning.
 It takes about an hour and a half to the vineyard.
 You need to take the autoroute A8 to Ventimiglia, just across the border in Italy.
 Although you’re on the motorway this part of the drive is pretty spectacular, passing through tunnel after tunnel on high viaducts with glorious views over the Mediterranean, looking down on Monaco and Menton on the right You leave the motorway at Ventimiglia following direction Cuneo/Limone/Colle di Tenda.